Refine Abundance Table parameters

 Click on Next to set aggregation level.

-When running from the toolbox, the tool detects the taxonomy from the input and populates the Aggregation level dropdown accordingly (figure 6.2).
+This tool detects the taxonomy from the input and populates the Aggregation level dropdown accordingly (figure 7.3).
 To perform no aggregation, choose "Do not aggregate" in the dropdown.

 When running in a workflow, a taxonomy must be selected that matches the taxonomy of the input abundance table.
 If the desired taxonomy is not provided in the dropdown, it is possible to choose a Custom Taxonomy and enter the level as free text.